dasranjan17/My-Academic-Certifications/Participation Certificates/AlNCAT Participation/README.md

 ## 📄 About AINCAT
 **All India NCAT (AINCAT'25)** is India’s leading online aptitude test for students across engineering and non-engineering streams.
-It helps participants benchmark their skills nationally, gain recognition from recruiters, and win prizes worth ₹20 Lakh.
+It helps participants benchmark their skills nationally and gain recognition from recruiters.

 Key Highlights:
 - 🧠 **56 MCQs** covering Quantitative Aptitude, Logical Reasoning, Data Interpretation, Grammar, and Spoken English.